 "Clutter is not just the stuff on the floor - it's anything that stands between you and the life that you want to be living" ~ Peter Walsh

-Typically, clutter can be divided into two categories: physical and mental;
+Typically, clutter can be divided into two main categories: physical and mental;

-Physical clutter is easy to identify (compared to emotional and mental clutter) so it's a good starting point for those who wish to edit and simplify their life.
+Physical clutter is easy to identify (compared to mental clutter), so it's a good start point for those who wish to edit and simplify their lives.

-Physical clutter accumulates over time and it grows in size, like a snowball toppling down a hill.
-Clutter accumulates every time that you buy an object and feel the need to keep it (even though you don't use it.)
-Clutter is every gift purchased by a relative that is not to your taste, but you feel duty bound to keep.
-Clutter is every item of clothing in your wardrobe thats you're saving for the 'right occasion' (which never arrives).
+Physical clutter accumulates over time, and it grows in size, like a snowball topping down a hill.
+Physical clutter collects every time that you buy an object and feel the need to keep it (even though you don't use it).
+Clutter is every gift purchased by a relative that is not to your taste, but you feel duty-bound to keep.
+Clutter is every item of clothing in your wardrobe that you are saving for the 'right occasion' (which never arrives).

 When did you last use the object?

-Is it relevant, adding value or bring joy to your life?
+Is it relevant, adding value or bringing joy to your life?

-Would I miss the item if i threw it away, or donated it to charity?
+Would I miss this item if I threw it away, or donated it to charity?

-The answers to these questions, not the nature or the number of items, define whether and object is 'clutter'.
+The answers to questions like these, not the nature, or the number of items, define whether the object is 'clutter'.

-It is also worth pointing out that clutter is nit interchangeable with messiness.
-Even some of the most tidy homes can suffer with clutter overload (just because you keep all of those 10 year old bills neatly filed away doesn't mean they are not clutter.
+It is also worth pointing out that clutter is not interchangeable with messiness.
+Even some of the tidiest homes can suffer from clutter overload (just because you keep ALL of those 20-year old utility bills neatly filed away doesn't mean that they are not clutter).

 The second kind of clutter is more personal and a little more abstract to explain, but it certainly plays a negative role in your life.

-Mental clutter is everything that spins around in your head, or vies for your attention.
+Mental clutter is everything that spins around in your head or vies for your attention.
 It's those annoying, nagging thoughts that keep you up at night.
-It is those random to do's continually popping into your head during the day, disrupting your flow.
-It's that flock of birds which circle your head and continually peck peck peck at your brain.
+It's the random to-do's continually popping into your head during the day, disrupting your flow.
+It's that invisible flock of birds which circle your head and continually peck, peck, peck at your brain.

-Stress and busy lifestyles lead to mental clutter.
-In addition, mental clutter is caused by our increasingly digital and connected lifestyles.
-The continual ping of Facebook notifications and emails.
-The interrupting phone calls and messy unsorted files on your computer that stop you being more efficient.
+Busy lifestyles contribute to mental clutter.
+In addition, mental clutter is caused by our increasingly digital and connected lifestyles and the continual ping of social media notifications and emails.

 What does clutter mean to you?